SimpleBlockchain/simpleblockchain/README.md

 number is without actually computing it.
 And if you change the data slightly, you get a completely different number.

 Let's say the hash produces a 3 digit decimal number, 000 to 999.
-We could require that the miner gets a hash address of 000 to 099.
+To deliberately make mining difficult, we could require that the miner gets a hash address of 000 to 099.
 So here's what the miner does when trying to add a link to the blockchain:

     1. hash the link
-	2. if the value of the hash is 000 to 099, done
+	2. if the value of the hash is **not** 000 to 099, go to 1
-	3. if not, alter the link slightly and go to 1
+	3. success

 That's the pseudocode, here's the real code: